Start your free &

 How much compensation for sexually abused victims?

-If you accept payment through a settlement (rather than a court verdict) then the amount you receive will:
+If you accept payment through a settlement (rather than a court verdict) the amount you receive will:

 • be a lump sum payment (one figure that isn’t broken into categories);